Severe Thunderstorm Warning issued for Hitchcock, Red Willow by NWS - News Break

 Severe Thunderstorm Warning issued for Hitchcock, Red Willow by NWS

-Effective: 2021-05-23 23:49:00 CDT Expires: 2021-05-24 00:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Hitchcock; Red Willow A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1245 AM CDT FOR RED WILLOW AND EASTERN HITCHCOCK COUNTIES At 1149 PM CDT, a severe thunderstorm was located 10 miles southwest of McCook, moving northeast at 25 mph.
+Effective: 2021-05-23 23:39:00 CDT Expires: 2021-05-24 00:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Hitchcock; Red Willow A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1245 AM CDT FOR RED WILLOW AND EASTERN HITCHCOCK COUNTIES At 1139 PM CDT, a severe thunderstorm was located 9 miles south of Culbertson, or 11 miles southwest of McCook, moving northeast at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include McCook, Trenton, Culbertson and Indianola.
+Locations impacted include McCook and Indianola.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov